 The central purpose of the Work That Reconnects is to bring people into new relationship with their world, to empower them to take part in The Great Turning, and to reclaim their lives from corporate rule.
 In order to do this, the Work That Reconnects:

-* affirms that our intention to act for the sake of all beings can become the organizing principle of our life.
+- affirms that our intention to act for the sake of all present and future beings, and to become allies to all oppressed or marginalized people, can become organizing principles of our lives.

 “Gratitude and Grief for Our World,” in the Essay section of this web site, conveys some of the philosophy behind the Work That Reconnects.